Union Railroad (Pittsburgh): History

 Andrew Carnegie had been discussing rail transport with other lines, but determined the best way to protect his interests was to control the rail line himself.
 Several smaller companies had constructed sections of the route.
 "Bear Creek Railroad (name changed to Shenango and Allegheny Railroad Co.) was incorporated in March 1865 for the purpose of moving coal 21 miles from Pardoe to Shenango for delivery to other railroads and the Erie Extension Canal.
 By 1883, Shenango and Allegheny had extended north to Greenville, Pennsylvania, and south to Butler, Pennsylvania.
 By 1892, the line had extended north to reach the port of Conneaut, Ohio.
 The extensions carried their own descriptive corporate names and survived a series of corporate reorganizations to become the Pittsburgh, Shenango and Lake Erie."
 The rail line had been completed as far as Butler, still 40 miles distant from the Mon Valley.
-The first ore boat arrived in Conneaut in 1892 stimulating the interest of Andrew Carnegie.
-In April 1896, a tri-party agreement between PS&LE, Union Railroad Company and Carnegie Steel Company called for construction of a line from Butler to East Pittsburgh.
-The Butler and Pittsburgh Railroad Company incorporated April 8, 1896 and completed, spectacularly, by October 27, 1897 including a long, single track bridge across the Allegheny River.
+The first ore boat arrived in Conneaut in 1892, stimulating the interest of Andrew Carnegie.
+In April 1896, a tri-party agreement between PS&LE, Union Railroad Company and Carnegie Steel Company called for the construction of a line from Butler to East Pittsburgh.
+The Butler and Pittsburgh Railroad Company was incorporated on April 8, 1896, and completed, spectacularly, by October 27, 1897, including a long, single-track bridge across the Allegheny River.
 Also in 1897, PS&LE and B&P were consolidated into the Pittsburgh, Bessemer & Lake Erie under majority ownership of Carnegie.
-The Union Railroad or as some call "railroad in the sky" was created 1896.
+The Union Railroad, nicknamed "The Railroad in the Sky," was created in 1896.
 The railroad, as it exists today, has resulted from the union of five different railroads between the years 1906 and 1915.
 The original URR extended from East Pittsburgh to Hays, a distance of six miles, and was constructed in the years 1894–1907.